umeshroka/duo-backend/README.md

 - `POST /auth/sign-up`: Register a new user
 - `POST /auth/sign-in`: Authenticate a user and receive JWT token

+### User Management
+- `GET /users/profile`: Get the authenticated user's profile
+- `PUT /users/profile`: Update the authenticated user's profile
+- `DELETE /users/profile`: Delete the authenticated user's profile

 ### Artists
-- `GET /artists`: Get all artists
+- `GET /artists`: Get all artists with their featured artwork
-- `GET /artists/featured`: Get featured artists
+- `GET /artists/featured`: Get featured artists with their featured artwork
-- `GET /artists/:id`: Get a specific artist details
+- `GET /artists/:id`: Get a specific artist with their artworks and media articles

 ### Artworks
 - `GET /artworks`: Get all artworks